hyperledger-archives/fabric/docs/dev-setup/install.md

 go test github.com/hyperledger/fabric/core/container -run=BuildImage_Obcca
 ```

-## Building outside of Vagrant
+## Building outside of Vagrant <a name="vagrant"></a>
-It is possible to build the project outside of Vagrant (e.g. when one already runs Linux and wants to develop natively).
-Generally speaking, one has to match the vagrant [setup file](https://github.com/hyperledger/fabric/blob/master/devenv/setup.sh).
+It is possible to build the project and run peers outside of Vagrant.
+Generally speaking, one has to 'translate' the vagrant [setup file](https://github.com/hyperledger/fabric/blob/master/devenv/setup.sh) to the platform of your choice.

 ### Prerequisites
 * [Git client](https://git-scm.com/downloads)